 Your physician will help you understand the benefits of an influenza vaccination and if you or your children should get one.

 According to the CDC, flu activity is expected to be high across most of the country with flu illnesses, hospitalizations, and deaths elevated.
 Even though the two viruses are not related, the flu will complicate the care of COVID-19.

-2. Flu virus is more serious that you might think.
+2. Flu virus is more serious than you might think.

 Flu is unpredictable and how severe it is can vary widely from one season to the next depending on many things, including: